dollaratbrp/optimus/README.md

 ### P2P Full process
 This Optimus mode drives all daily morning operations linked to loads buidling.

-Once chosen on the **Mode selection** interface, the full process starts by opening another interface leaving the user a lot of flexibility and options for the loads building of every plant to plant.
+Once chosen on the **Mode selection** interface, the full process starts by opening another interface leaving to the user a lot of flexibility and options for the loads building of every plant to plant.

 <p align="center">
 <img src=Readme_Pictures/p2p_param.png>